-It is also possible to do bulk operations through the Web Administration Interface; see Section 11 Using the Web Administration Interface for details.
+It is also possible to do bulk operations through the Web Administration Interface; see Section 6 Introduction to the Web Interface for details.
 However, note that very large bulk ADD and DELETE jobs should be sent via email in preference to using the Web Interface.

-7.18 Content Filtering
+15.18 Content Filtering